hkzorman/advanced_npc/doc/api.md

     (so it can be re-executed in case process is interrupted)

 The process definition is in private `_exec.create_process_entry()` function.
 This is like this so a process is always complete and ensured to have all its attributes.
-You can create a process entry and enqueue it into the NPC's process queue by using `npc.exec.enqueue_program()`.
+The proper way to create a process entry and enqueue it into the NPC's process queue is by using the `npc.exec.enqueue_program()`.

-The exact process definition is this:
+The process definition (as Lua table) is the following:

    {
         id = process_id,